Silvera0218/Fluid-Dynamics-Silulation/readme.md

 ## Numerical Implementation Details

 ### 1. Mesh Generation
-We use `Distmesh` to generate a high-quality, quasi-uniform triangular mesh, which is then elevated to P2 quadratic elements for the Taylor-Hood formulation.
+We use `Distmesh` to generate a quasi-uniform triangular mesh, which is then elevated to P2 quadratic elements for the Taylor-Hood formulation.

 <img src="assets/p2_mesh.png" width="600">